verynifty/fastdapp/docs/docs/components/token-balance.md

 # Token Balance (ERC20/ERC1155)

-Display the ERC20 token balance of an address.
+## ERC20

-## Example
+Display the ERC20 token balance of an address:

 ```
     <TokenBalance